SitePen/dstore/docs/DataModelling.md

 ------ | -----------
 `type` | This indicates the primitive type of the property value (string, number, boolean, or object).
 `required` | This indicates whether a (non-empty) value is required for this property.
+`default` | This defines the default value for the property.

 The property definition defines the type, structure, metadata, and behavior of the properties on the model.
 If the property definition object is an instance of `dstore/Property`, it will be used as the direct prototype for the instance property objects, as well.
 If not, the property definition will be used to construct a `dstore/Property` instance, (properties are copied over), to use as the prototype of the instance property objects.